One Temple Budget Model

 The new model is intended to provide a stronger framework for institutional stewardship and strategic decision-making while ensuring resources are allocated in ways that support the University’s mission and long-term sustainability.

-What is the biggest change?
+What will change?

 What does “One Temple” mean?